adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

 ###### Pros:
   - Source of truth is Spectrum-CSS
   - We no longer provide our own separate copy bundle of the CSS
+  - We are likely not blocked on several component we thought we'd have to maintain forever, Spectrum-CSS has already taken on grid in Dialog
+  - Should Spectrum-CSS inadvertently break during a release, users of React Spectrum will be able to pin to earlier versions of Spectrum-CSS

 ###### Cons:
   - We may need to still distribute some of our own modularized css if there are things Spectrum-CSS cannot have from us
     - It may be that we just don't distribute those files
+  - If we use any new features that Spectrum-CSS implements, we will need to update our packages to point to the new minimum version of the CSS that supports our component

 ##### RSP maintains
 Generate from node_modules in React Spectrum and publish as separate packages.

 ###### Pros:
   - Spectrum-CSS has to do less work
+  - Should we inadvertently break CSS during a release, users of React Spectrum will be able to pin to earlier versions of our CSS packages

 ###### Cons:
   - A completely new package(s) for everyone
   - Wouldn't track with Spectrum-CSS updates, it'd always be behind
   - Local development would need to do it in postinstall so they'd be ready for use in storybook
+  - If we use any new features that we implement in CSS, we will need to update our packages to point to the new minimum version of the CSS that supports our component

 #### DNA

 There has been a breaking change to DNA, many tokens have changed.

+##### Upgrade to 7.0 DNA first

+###### Pros
+ - There will be less to resolve when we start using Spectrum-CSS.

+###### Cons
+ - It would be more up front work that we'd need to do all at once before we could move to Spectrum-CSS.
+Probably we'd have a branch very similar to Spectrum-CSS'

+##### Upgrade to 7.0 via move to Spectrum-CSS

+###### Pros
+ - Less up front work to getting on Spectrum-CSS.

+###### Cons
+ - We may have to support two versions of DNA at the same time.
+It would be susceptible to ordering and would probably increase our overall library size while we're working on this.

 #### DSS

-  fill in
+This affects generation of Spectrum-CSS and token names.
+We will likely need to add some new classes.
+If we do have some components that we can't merge back to Spectrum-CSS, we'll need to decide if we keep using the Spectrum-CSS build tools to build our own

 #### Use complete, partial, none
 We will likely have three different kinds of components.
 Components where we can immediately switch to Spectrum-CSS, components where we will need to merge back some changes before we can switch completely over, and components that we will never be able to use spectrum-css for.
+After talking to Spectrum-CSS the worry about having some components we can never contribute back has diminished, as shown by them taking on Dialog's CSS changes over half a year ago.

 ##### Contributing back
-  fill in
+In order to merge back the changes we've made, we'll need to go component by component and get guidance on if we should contribute the changes to Spectrum-CSS or directly into DSS.

 ##### Local overrides & new packages
-  fill in
+Spectrum-CSS provides a whole tools packages that we can use to build our own CSS.
+Yarn/Lerna resolution will choose a local copy of a package over a remote one by the same name.
+We don't want to include CSS into our packages other than some minor bits like TableView has, so we'd need to publish any overrides.
+This would be confusing to the community though and a lot of work to maintain.
+If we do have components that spectrum-css never wants, those we should publish ourselves.

+With Spectrum-CSS potentially taking on CSS Modules, how do we want to handle local CSS such as TableView.
+Can these local files be contributed to Spectrum-CSS, or will they need to be published with the package as we currently do.
+I see this as low risk because we already apply both Spectrum-CSS and React-Spectrum-CSS selectors and Table at least isn't relying on variables nor creating any.

 ## Documentation